hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 `hoodie.store.add(type, properties)`

-Creates a new entry in your local store.
+Creates a new entry in the store.
 It is the shorter version of a complete save.
 This means you can not pass the id of an existing property.
 In fact `hoodie.store.add` will force `hoodie.store.save` to create a new object with the passed object properties of the `properties` parameter.

 <pre>
 hoodie.store